pawap90/blog-articles/20210209-npm-scripts/20210209-npm-scripts.md

 - Description
 - Accepted arguments (optional)
 - Links to other documentation (optional): For example, if your script runs `tsc --build`, you may want to include a link to Typescript docs.

+# Conclusion
+This is all I managed to dig up about NPM Scripts.
+I hope you find it useful!
+I certainly learned a lot just by doing this research.
+It took me way more time than I thought it would, but it was totally worth it.

+Let me know if there's anything missing that you'll like to add to make this guide even more complete!